Lee Flat in Death Valley National Park

 Facing west a few minutes later I was able to catch a nice sunburst as the sun was dropping behind the Inyo Mountains.

-Up at 3:00 am for a Milky Way panoramic picture, the clouds covered the core of the Milky Way a little bit, but I was fairly happy with the result.
+I got up at 3:00 am for a Milky Way panoramic picture.
+The clouds covered the core of the Milky Way a little, but I was fairly happy with the result.